Alenic Alka Side Effects

 For the Consumer

-Applies to alginic acid / aluminum hydroxide / magnesium carbonate: suspension
+Less serious side effects of alginic acid / aluminum hydroxide / magnesium carbonate may include:

 For Healthcare Professionals